-There will be defined targets specified in the People Strategy Action Plan 2017-2020 to address the current gender pay gap.
-This plan will build on current initiatives which are already in place.
-An important first step will be to conduct an equal pay audit to identify any pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.

-Work will be completed to audit the culture, values and behaviours within the organisation, and intelligence gained from this will inform recruitment, secondment, talent management and continuous development programmes.
-Furthermore, we will continue to align our policies and practices to support an open and transparent culture, and further explore family friendly options to econtinually attract, retain and develop the best people.
+- 11. There are objectives specified in the People Strategy Action Plan 2017-2020 to address the current gender pay gap.
+This long term plan will build on current initiatives which are already in place.
+For example the People Strategy includes an objective to conduct an equal pay audit to identify any pay differences between men and women who carry out the same jobs, similar jobs or work of equal value. - 12.
+Work is being completed to review the culture, values and behaviours within the organisation, and intelligence gained from this will inform recruitment, secondment, talent management and continuous development programmes.
+Furthermore, we will continue to align our policies and practices to support an open and transparent culture, and further explore family friendly options to continually attract, retain and develop the best people.